-Requirement / Recognised Recommendation Processes Processes are well established - not documented Process mapping is recommended Recommendation: Review process to determine whether all processes are set up in a customer-oriented manner.
-Eliminate processes without added value for customers Competitive behaviour between the service department and the Promote interdisciplinary cooperation through targeted sales department is noticeable. adaptation of processes
+Requirement / Recognised Recommendation Processes Processes are well established - not documented Process mapping is recommended Lack of clarity as to whether process improvements make sense.
+Recommendation: Review process to determine whether all processes are set up in a customer-oriented manner.
+Eliminate processes without added value for customers Competitive behaviour between the service department and the sales department is noticeable.
+Promote interdisciplinary cooperation through targeted adaptation of processes